APPLE PAY | CREDIT UNION OF DENVER

 WHERE AND HOW CAN I USE APPLE PAY TO PAY IN A STORE OR WITHIN APPS?

-You can use Apple Pay with your iPhone 6, iPhone 6 Plus, and Apple Watch to pay in stores that accept contactless payments.
+You can use Apple Pay with your iPhone 6 and above, iPhone 6 Plus, and Apple Watch to pay in stores that accept contactless payments.

 WHAT SHOULD I DO IF MY IPHONE IS LOST OR STOLEN?